NomadArchitect/bztsrc_osz/docs/compile.en.md

 - GNU toolchain (make, gcc, binutils (gas, ld, objcopy, strip), see [tools/cross-gcc.sh](https://gitlab.com/bztsrc/osz/blob/master/tools/cross-gcc.sh))
 - instead of gcc and ld, you can use LLVM Clang and LLVM lld

+I compile under Linux, that's guaranteed to work.
+Should be no issue under BSDs either.
+Not sure about MinGW though.

 Configuration
 -------------